KahaanGandhi/multi-armed-bandits/README.md

 ![Performance Comparison](./images/performances.png)

-As shown in the plots above, strategies like A/B testing and ε-first show random behavior initially, stabilizing only after their exploration phases end.
-Both deep reinforcement learning methods, while capable of identifying effective strategies, exhibit slower convergence and fail to consistently find the optimal strategy for different users. ε-greedy quickly identifies a good strategy but is eventually surpassed by ε-first due to its more extensive initial exploration.
-LinUCB performs well, but **Dirichlet Forest Sampling demonstrates the best performance**, converging to the optimal strategy faster than LinUCB in the rolling window analysis and maintaining a consistently higher average reward at each timestep.
-This demostrates the effectiveness of integrating a random forest classifier and a nonlinear update mechanism, making Dirichlet Forest Sampling the most efficient and reliable algorithm in this benchmark.
+Strategies like A/B testing and ε-first show random behavior initially, stabilizing only after their exploration phases end.
+Both deep RL methods, while capable of identifying effective strategies, exhibit slower convergence and fail to consistently find the optimal strategy for different users. ε-greedy quickly identifies a good strategy but is eventually surpassed by ε-first due to its more extensive initial exploration.
+LinUCB performs well, but ***Dirichlet Forest Sampling demonstrates the best performance***, converging to the optimal strategy faster than LinUCB in the rolling window analysis and maintaining a consistently higher average reward at each timestep.
+This demonstrates the effectiveness of integrating a random forest classifier and a nonlinear update mechanism, making Dirichlet Forest Sampling the most efficient and reliable algorithm in this benchmark.

 ## Works Cited